Lalit-garg/Self-Issued-OpenID-Provider-based-Smart-Authentication/README.md

 Self Issued Open ID Provider

-**NOTE: Please note, this is not intended as production code, nor a starting point for your own implementation.
-It is a quite simple and crude implementation to show how the SIOPv2 and OIDC4VP tech can work.**
+**NOTE: It is a quite simple and crude implementation to show how the SIOPv2 and OIDC4VP tech can work.**

 ### Getting started